Pick up a case to protect that brand new 11-inch iPad Pro (2020)

 The true pro user, the person who uses the iPad Pro as a laptop replacement, is probably going to want Apple's own Magic Keyboard.
 It's spendy, yes, but with its clever design, it's getting closer and closer to replicating (if not actually improving upon) the laptop experience.
 A built-in trackpad lets you use the cursor and multi-touch gestures.

 The case offers front and back protection.
 The floating cantilever design attaches to the iPad magnetically and adjusts to the perfect viewing angle for your needs.
 A USB-C port lets you charge the iPad Pro right through it, so your iPad port is free for peripherals.
-The keyboard offers full‑size, backlit keys and a scissor mechanism with one-millimeter travel.
-Availability begins in May 2020.
+The keyboard offers full‑size, backlit keys and a scissor mechanism with 1mm travel.

 Pros: